-Within a few years this was producing surprisingly buoyant harvests of good quality grapes.
-Despite a lack of encouragement and genuine skepticism from Viticulturists, a subsequent and exhaustive study revealed conducive growing conditions for establishing a viable vineyard.
+Within a few years, this was producing surprisingly buoyant harvests of good quality grapes.
+Despite a lack of encouragement and genuine scepticism from Viticulturists, a subsequent and exhaustive study revealed conducive growing conditions for establishing a viable vineyard.
 The owners passionately believed that the estate could be developed to support both a vineyard and also oeno-tourism.

 This vision has inspired the development of the estate today.
 By 2015 a new vineyard of 24,000 vines had been planted.
 Earlier this year the winery building was completed and a new restaurant and wine and cocktail bar opened.
 A new glamping village was also opened and a brand new road linking the estate to main vehicular routes was established.